JuliaLang/www.julialang.org/blog/2024/10/this-month-in-julia-world.md

 * New primitives for reliably expressing once-per-thread or once-per-process objects [are nearly ready](https://github.com/JuliaLang/julia/pull/55793). [simplifying the implementation for abstract arrays](https://github.com/JuliaLang/julia/pull/55671), [better implementation for Bool tuples](https://github.com/JuliaLang/julia/pull/55673).
 * A variety of improvements to `any` and `all`: [better generic implementation for `in`](https://github.com/JuliaLang/julia/pull/55669),
 * Looking into [enabling the use of the new LLVM 19](https://github.com/JuliaLang/julia/pull/55650) in the julia compiler.
-* Improvements to the internals of how [julia handles external signals](https://github.com/JuliaLang/julia/pull/55623).
+* Improvements to the internals of how [Julia handles external signals](https://github.com/JuliaLang/julia/pull/55623).
 * A neat and small improvement in how the optimizer [handles throwing errors for undefined variables](https://github.com/JuliaLang/julia/pull/55600) – it is small, so it can be a good place to start reading internal implementation code.
 Based on another small improvement in [how much metadata the optimizer tracks in conditionals](https://github.com/JuliaLang/julia/pull/55545).
-* Minor improvements to the non-default makefile for compiling julia with [profile guided optimization and link time optimization](https://github.com/JuliaLang/julia/pull/55581).
+* Minor improvements to the non-default makefile for compiling Julia with [profile guided optimization and link time optimization](https://github.com/JuliaLang/julia/pull/55581).
 That makefile has been discussed before in the newsletter – hopefully it will become a default in the future, but until then you can gain some compiler performance by using it manually.
-* It is always frustrating when julia or julia’s imported BLAS does not automatically obey the number of logically-available threads.
+* It is always frustrating when Julia or Julia’s imported BLAS does not automatically obey the number of logically-available threads.
 [Related fixes](https://github.com/JuliaLang/julia/pull/55574).

 Dustbin of History: